-On April 9 I wrote to Finance Minister Morneau on the urgent matter of extending support to oil and gas workers similar to what is being contemplated for other industries, like airlines, but with specific solutions for this industry.
+On April 9, I sent the following letter to Finance Minister Bill Morneau on the urgent matter of extending support to oil and gas workers similar to what is being contemplated for other industries, like airlines, but with specific solutions for this industry.

 April 9, 2020